Test in production without watermarks.

 print("File password protected successfully!")

-The Workbook class is initially imported from IronXL by this code.
-The protected file is saved when the file path and password have been defined, the workbook object has been loaded, and the password has been changed using the password procedure.
+class is imported from IronXL by this code.
+This script specifies the file path and password, loads the workbook, sets a password, and then saves the protected file.
 For the best security practices, use your actual input file path instead of "output.xlsx" and select a strong password.

-Although IronXL can not provide password protection on a specific Excel worksheet, you can accomplish a comparable result by limiting editing but permitting search and viewing.
+Although IronXL can not provide password protection on a specific Excel worksheet, you can accomplish a comparable result by limiting editing but permitting searching and viewing.
 The following code depicts this example:

 from ironxl import *